Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 - Fiber: Roughly 15-16%

-- Benefits: Packed with fiber and antioxidants, black beans contribute to heart health, regulate blood sugar, and provide essential nutrients like potassium.
+- Benefits: High in fiber and antioxidants, black beans contribute to heart health, regulate blood sugar levels, and provide potassium for muscle and nerve function.

 - Quantity: 1 medium-sized